Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Document Filtering

-Legal jurisdictions around the world require organisations to make their privacy policies readily available to their users.
+\textbf{URL Cross Verification.} Legal jurisdictions around the world require organisations to make their privacy policies readily available to their users.
 As a result, most organisations include a link to their privacy policy in the footer of their website landing page.
-In order to release a corpus of privacy policies that were legally authoritative, we cross-verified the URLs of the privacy policies in our corpus with those that we obtained by crawling the homepages (landing page) of these domains.

-Between the 8th and 10th November 2019, we crawled the homepage and links (in the homepage) which fit our previously defined URL selection criteria of all the domains in our corpus.
-We then gathered the URLs satisfying our selection criteria in order to cross-verify the URLs in our existing corpus.
-This approach was employed because we found that some websites did not directly link to their privacy policy.
-Instead, they had an intermediary page from the landing page which had links to privacy related documents.
-After cross-verifying the URLs, we were left with 1.1 million privacy policy web pages.
+In order to focus PrivaSeer Corpus on privacy policies that users are intended to read, we cross-verified the URLs of the privacy policies in our corpus with those that we obtained by crawling the homepages (landing page) of these domains.
+Between the 8th and 10th November 2019, we crawled the landing pages and pages one hop from the landing pages for all the domains of the URLs in our corpus.
+We then gathered the URLs satisfying our selection criteria and cross-verified them with the URLs in our existing corpus.
+After cross-verifying the URLs, we were left with a set of 1.1 million web pages.